MicrosoftDocs/dynamics-365-fraud-protection/content/scorecard.md

 ## Customize your view

-To filter your view of the interactive charts, use the drop-down menus and sliders.
+You can use the drop-down menus and sliders to filter your view of the interactive charts.
 The following options are available:

 - **Aggregation level** – Show a daily, weekly, or monthly view of your data.
 - **MID classification** – Show all program merchant IDs (MIDs) and/or standard MIDs.